Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

         > `Tools` →  `JPMN Manager` →  `Install jp-mining-note`

-        This will install latest stable version of the note, as well as the fonts required for the note to work.
+        This will install latest stable version of the note, as well as the fonts required for the note to work. <br>
-        Please note that installing the note might take a while, and Anki may appear frozen.
+        Note: Installing jp-mining-note might take a while, and Anki may appear frozen.

     ![type:video](assets/setup/jpmn_manager-0.12.0.0-prerelease-2.mp4)